 - Help you understand the importance of asking questions and taking initiative to address your issues.

-- Introduce you to the New Student Mentors, who are there to be resources in your transition to BHCC.
+- Introduce you to the New Student Mentors.

 To obtain your student ID card, you must bring your computer-generated class schedule and any government-issued photo identification card to the Charlestown or Chelsea Campus ID stations.
 Your student ID serves as your Library card.

 - State driver’s license

 You must always carry a current, valid student ID card on campus and present it upon request by any college official.

 For the hours of operation for the College’s ID stations, contact Student Central.